Getting Started with Angular 2 End To End Testing

 ng serve

-If you are having an issue starting the server, you may like to reference this stackoverflow issue on fixing the issue.
+If you are having an issue starting the server, you may like to reference this StackOverflow issue to fix the issue.

 Important Angular 2 Testing Concepts

-The tests in there are written using jasmine framework.
-There are many ways to modularize and organize Angular 2 end to end tests but for simplicity’s sake, we will put all the tests for this article in this one file.
+The tests in there are written using the Jasmine framework.
+There are many ways to modularize and organize Angular 2 end-to-end tests but for simplicity’s sake, we will put all the tests for this article in this one file.

-In this case we will have two folders named e2e/orders and e2e/userProfile.
-We can have just one test file in each folder or more than one to cater for subsections of each of those concerns if we needed to.
-The only thing to be mindful of is that each of the files need to end with the word e2e-spec.ts so that the protractor test runner can pick up the test files.
+In this case, we will have two folders named e2e/orders and e2e/userProfile.
+We can have just one test file in each folder or more than one to cater to subsections of each of those concerns if we need to.
+The only thing to be mindful of is that each of the files needs to end with the word e2e-spec.ts so that the protractor test runner can pick up the test files.

-After the import statement, we have a describe block which has two other function calls namely beforeEach and it inside its callback.
+After the import statement, we have a describe block that has two other function calls namely beforeEach and it inside its callback.

 The callback passed to beforeEach is called for every test inside the describe block.
 Leave it as it is.